Ptrskay3/axum-prometheus/README.md

 A middleware to collect HTTP metrics for Axum applications.

-`axum-prometheus` relies on [`metrics.rs`](https://metrics.rs/) and its ecosystem to collect and export metrics - for instance for Prometheus, `metrics_exporter_prometheus` is used as a backed to interact with Prometheus.
+`axum-prometheus` relies on [`metrics.rs`](https://metrics.rs/) and its ecosystem to collect and export metrics - for instance for Prometheus, `metrics_exporter_prometheus` is used as a backend to interact with Prometheus.

 ## Metrics